Young funds bet big on free-spending seniors

 Assets under management at CPR’s Silver Age have jumped to 152 million euros ($199 million) from 93 million at the end of 2012, while Golden Age runs around $300 million.

-Skeptics, however, say limiting funds to a theme leaves managers’ hands tied if, for example, pharma stocks fall out of favor or oil drillers and utilities - which have no age bias - rally.
+Sceptics, however, say limiting funds to a theme leaves managers’ hands tied if, for example, pharma stocks fall out of favour or oil drillers and utilities - which have no age bias - rally.

 “While the economic or social shift might be very important and be reflected in stock prices and asset values, one can box oneself in by creating a fund dedicated to such a theme,” said Nicholas Lyster, CEO of Principal Global Investors (Europe), a subsidiary of Principal Financial Group.